RU-CS440-SUMMER2018/assignment1/README.md

 A new terminal window will open displaying the server.
 Make sure you keep an eye on the server terminal window because you would need to manually close a maze when the server indicates to move onto the next maze.
 When all data is recieved, the server will generate a report in `$PRACSYS_PATH/report.txt` and the window will close.

+## Report

+### Results

+* maze10x10x10%
+  * Manhattan heuristic
+    * Weight 1
+      * Number of nodes in 10 paths: 72
+      * Number of expanded nodes in 10 paths: 126
+    * Weight 10
+      * Number of nodes in 10 paths: 74
+      * Number of expanded nodes in 10 paths: 65
+  * Zero heuristic
+    * Weight 1
+      * Number of nodes in 10 paths: 72
+      * Number of expanded nodes in 10 paths: 355
+    * Weight 10
+      * Number of nodes in 10 paths: 72
+      * Number of expanded nodes in 10 paths: 355
+* maze10x10x20%
+  * Manhattan heuristic
+    * Weight 1
+      * Number of nodes in 10 paths: 67
+      * Number of expanded nodes in 10 paths: 117
+    * Weight 10
+      * Number of nodes in 10 paths: 69
+      * Number of expanded nodes in 10 paths: 60
+  * Zero heuristic
+    * Weight 1
+      * Number of nodes in 10 paths: 67
+      * Number of expanded nodes in 10 paths: 302
+    * Weight 10
+      * Number of nodes in 10 paths: 67
+      * Number of expanded nodes in 10 paths: 302

+### Observations

+The most noticeable observation in the report is that the weight has no effect on paths that were found by the zero heuristic search.
+This is also intuitive given that 0 * weight will always equal 0.
+The zero heuristic search is basically the same as uniform cost search because they both only take the true cost from start into account which also guarantees optimality.
+Due to the absence of heuristics, expanding nodes had no sense of direction thus more nodes had to be expanded.

+The Manhattan heuristic search, especially with higher weight, expanded fewer nodes than the zero heuristic search because it had a sense of direction for which nodes to expand.
+A drawback of increasing the weight very high is that you loose optimality.
+When the h value has such a high weight, the g value is almost neglected, thus nodes in the path are selected based on a heuristic rather than the true cost.
+Since the Manhattan heuristic function in our world was admissible, the true cost can be greater than the heuristic value, and thus, high weight lowers optimality.
+Depending on your problem, expanding fewer nodes while sacrificing optimality might be what you need.
+In other problems, optimality cannot be sacrificed.

 ## Implementation

 We implemented an A* Search algorithim that finds an optimal path from start to goal.
 You can see the algorithm implemented in the `aStar()` function in `astar.py`.